Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: ML training

 For the problem of binary classification of signal vs.\ background in a \emph{supervised learning} environment, a given ML method needs to be trained using samples containing events labeled as ``signal'' or ``background.''
 The training process starts with an initial set of parameters for the chosen ML architecture, such as the decision tree structure for BDT and layer structure for neural network, that is iteratively improved by a feedback loop consisting of a metric.

-We emphasize that in the level-1 system for high energy physics, the training step is typically done before the real-time evaluation.
-The latency requirement of the level-1 system is not a constraint for the training step that uses training samples that are prepared beforehand.
-In contrast, for the operating conditions present incoming data at high speeds, e.g., $40\,\textrm{MHz}$ at the LHC, the algorithms of the level-1 system must make decisions at time scales of microseconds, or a fraction thereof, depending on the algorithm's requirements within the level-1 system.
+We emphasize that in the level-1 trigger for high energy physics, the training step is typically done before the real-time evaluation.
+The latency requirement of the level-1 trigger is not a constraint for the training step that uses training samples that are prepared beforehand.
+In contrast, for the operating conditions involving incoming data at high speeds, e.g., $40\,\textrm{MHz}$ at the LHC, the algorithms of the level-1 trigger must make decisions at time scales of microseconds, or a fraction thereof, depending on the algorithm's requirements within the level-1 trigger.

 While the ML method of interest of this paper is BDT, comparisons are made to the cut-based method.
 Cut-based classification, also referred to as ``rectangular cuts,'' is discussed for two reasons.
 The first is that the BDT result is compared against cut-based results.
 The second is that we have implemented it in \fwX.